 If you’re reading this… I’m assuming it’s because you’ve either already brought a new puppy into your home, or you’re about to.
-Either way, congratulations!
+You’re looking for a new puppy guide to ensure the smoothest transition for you and your family!
 Adding a puppy to your family is the start of a beautiful growth journey for everyone involved.

 As I’m sure you know, the first few weeks of a puppy’s life are crucial to setting the tone for the rest of their lives.
 But unfortunately, the way most people learn to “train” their dogs sets them up for a life of stress, anxiety, and disease.